Tree quasi-separable matrices: a simultaneous generalization of sequentially and hierarchically semi-separable representations: Tree quasi-separable (TQS) matrices

-This section formally introduces TSS matrices.
+This section formally introduces TQS matrices.
 To do so, we first introduce some terminology in \Cref{sec:treegraphs} and \Cref{sec:graphpartitioned}.
-The actual definition of TSS matrices is given in \Cref{sec:TSSdefinition}.
-Finally, \Cref{sec:HSSandSSSandTSS} describes SSS and HSS as special cases of TSS matrices.
+The actual definition of TQS matrices is given in \Cref{sec:TQSdefinition}.
+Finally, \Cref{sec:HSSandSSSandTQS} describes SSS and HSS as special cases of TQS matrices.